 • Caregivers in the Kitchen

-AGI’s newest program aims to get male caregivers more comfortable in the kitchen while offering them respite and a chance to get out and enjoy themselves!
+AGI’s newest program aims to get caregivers more comfortable in the kitchen while offering them respite and a chance to get out and enjoy themselves!

-It’s a great opportunity for male caregivers to finesse their kitchen skills, learn some new cooking tricks and spend some quality time with other men.
+It’s a great opportunity for all to finesse their kitchen skills, learn some new cooking tricks and spend some quality time with others.

 Offered over an 8 week period, participants take part in a cooking group for a three hour session.
 A team of facilitators, made up of an AGI Counsellor, a Provigo Culinary School Representative and an Instructional Chef, accompany and guide participants through simple, quick and delicious meal preparation focusing on good nutrition.